 Morrissey, John C., Pacific Gas & Electric Co.
 (1976) 2 FPPC Ops.
+120 75-120

-120 75-120 advice, recommendation or counsel to the Legislature or a state agency, but does not include a person who (a) conducts research and arrives at conclusions with respect to his or her rendition of information, advice, recommendation or counsel independent of the control and direction of the agency or of any agency official, other than normal contract monitoring; and (b) beyond the rendition of information, advice, recommendation or counsel.
+The term "consultant" as used in the definitions of "legislative official" and "agency official" includes any natural person who, under contract, provides information, advice, recommendation or counsel to the Legislature or a state agency, but does not include a person who (a) conducts research and arrives at conclusions with respect to his or her rendition of information, recommendation or counsel independent of the control and direction of the agency or of any agency official, other than normal contract monitoring; and (b) beyond the rendition of information, advice, recommendation or counsel.
 Accordingly, independent contractors may be "consultants" if they are not excluded by the foregoing exceptions.